Buy Writing Fiction For Dummies And…

 Follow these two easy steps:

 - Buy Writing Fiction For Dummies at any bookstore in the world or any online store.
-If you like, you can click here to grab it on Amazon.
-Feel free to buy the Kindle version if you prefer.
+You can buy either the paper version or the e-book.
+Here are some places you can find it right now: Amazon or Barnes & Noble or iBooks or Kobo.
 If you already own the book, no problem — you still get in on this deal.

 - Click to my Snowflake Pro page to get an instant $50 electronic coupon on Snowflake Pro.